UCD VIA Awards

 Individuals or teams/committees may be nominated.

 Nominators (any member of the UCD Community – employee, student, others working on campus) may only nominate an individual/team/committee once but may nominate more than one individual/team/committee.

-Individuals/teams/committees who have previously won an award may not be nominated for the same initiative(s) for 3 years subsequently in the interests of promoting inclusivity and participation.
+Individuals/teams/committees who have previously won an award may not be nominated for the same initiative(s) for 3 years subsequently in the interests of promoting inclusiveness and participation.

 An individual or team/committee must consent to being nominated and it is the responsibility of the nominator to confirm this has been obtained.

 Individuals will only be awarded once in the same year, except where they are also a member of a team/committee that is being awarded under another nomination.

 Only electronic submissions by the specified closing date will be accepted.